Torinitei/charm-studies-lite/potential additions.md

 * Quality of Life changes
   * THEME CUSTOMISER???????
     * nah that would be too much effort
+  * Rework footer to be buttons instead of long text
+    * Create button modals to house tutorial, credits, and update log

 * Better styling/theming
   * "You did it!" complete banner on perfect charm